-- 1. Remove your finger from the trigger. - 2.
-Bring the firearm to your workspace, keeping the barrel pointed in a safe direction. - 3.
+- 1. Remove your finger from the trigger and index it on the frame. - 2.
+Bring the firearm to your workspace, keeping the muzzle pointed in a safe direction. - 3.
 Identify the kind of malfunction and the proper technique for correcting it.

-✓ HL334.2.
+HL334.2.
 Identify the types of semiautomatic pistol malfunctions that may occur